 I want to really hammer this point home.
 These measurements of past growth are not used to make future predictions.

-The problem with predictions is that there are just so many unknown variables, so much uncertainty, that any attempt to accurately predict the future is largely a waste of time.
+The problem with predictions is that there are just so many unknown variables, and so much uncertainty, that any attempt to predict the future is largely a waste of time.

 I don’t need to estimate Tesco’s future growth rate to the third decimal place; I simply need to know that companies with long and consistent records of rapid, sustainable growth are more likely than average to grow more quickly and more consistently than average in future.

 On the other hand, companies that have slow and inconsistent growth are less likely than average to grow quickly or consistently in future.